canonical/uss-tableflip/doc/ubuntu_release_process.md

 After doing that you can go to the recipe pages (see below) and click build-now.

+### Adding a quilt patch to debian/patches ###
+This is generally needed when we are disabling backported feature from tip in order to retain existing behavior on an older series.

+The procedure is as follows:

+ * quilt push -a                            # Apply existing patches in order
+ * quilt new <descriptive_patch_nam>.patch  # Create a new named debian/patch
+ * quilt edit <somefile_you_are_changing>   # For each changed file
+ * quilt refresh                            # Write the patch to debian/patches
+ * quilt header --dep3 -e                   # Edit the descriptive patch header
+ * quilt pop -a
+ * git add debian/patches
+ * vi debian/changelog                      # Record the new debian patch file

+Then follow the steps [`dch --release` and beyond](#upstream-snapshot-process).

 ## Outside Uploads ##
 Any core-dev of ubuntu can upload to cloud-init in an SRU or development